 There are no time limits set by School Board Policy.
 We attempt to keep bus runs less than 60 minutes.
 However, there are occasions when this is not practical based on the distances, number of stops, and number of students required to be transported to and from a school.
 Because of these factors, some bus runs can be in excess of 60 minutes.

 We have many programs in Newport News Public Schools that require students to be transported a considerable distance.
 When transporting students to these special programs, the length of time of the run sometimes makes it impossible to fully utilize the capacity of the school bus.
 These "light loads" include magnet, alternative, and vocational programs with limited enrollment.

-Special needs transportation services offer the challenges of frequent transportation changes due to the number of students entering and exiting special needs programs throughout the school year.
-In many cases the individual student needs are changed by the IEP committees requiring transportation changes.
-Since the 900 special needs customers share in the use of 65 school buses, a change for one student may impact a route change for many other students.
+Special needs transportation services are subject to frequent transportation changes due to the number of students entering and exiting special needs programs throughout the school year.
+In many cases, the individual student needs are changed by the IEP committee which then requires transportation changes.
+Since the over 900 special needs customers share in the use of 82 school buses, a change for one student may impact a route change for many other students.
 When these changes are made, bus drivers notify parents with the new pick up and drop off times.
-This is a dynamic process, as we seek to make changes as quickly as possible, and at the same time maintain continuity of transportation service for all 900 students involved.
+This is a dynamic process, as we seek to make changes as quickly as possible, and at the same time maintain continuity of transportation service for all students involved.

 Parents are responsible for wheelchair repair.

 No. Bus drivers are instructed not to transport any wheelchair which does not meet standards.
 It is best if you have a wheelchair that has been designed and tested for use as a seat in motor vehicles often referred to as a WC-19 wheelchair.
 View additional information on WC-19 wheelchairs.

 You may call (757) 881-5052 between the hours of 6:00 a.m. and 6:00 p.m. for assistance.